 - Many dogs relish healthy people foods like raw veggies or fruit, and chewing on these “detergent” foods can help scrub teeth clean.
 Offer dogs carrots or apple slices for healthy natural dental snacks.
 Make ’em big pieces, too, so he must gnaw off a piece rather than gulp it whole.
 Here are some safe people foods for pets.

 - A wide range of commercial dental chews (rawhide, ropes, treats) available for dogs may also prevent doggy breath.
 Some are infused with special enzymes that kill bacteria and help prevent plaque.
-Also look for dental rinse products from your veterinarian.
+Also, look for dental rinse products from your veterinarian.
 Ask your vet for a recommendation, as the professional products work best.

-How To Brush Doggy Teeth (Without Getting Bit!)
+How To Brush Kitty or Doggy Teeth (Without Getting Bit!)

 Adult dogs often object to tooth brushing.
 It’s best to start puppies with a dental hygiene program while they’re too little to argue.
 Just turn it into a tasty game and your pooch will BEG for the attention.
 Here’s how.